he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/ancestry/Kobold.md

 ### Kobold Origins

-Kobolds in the Inner Sea region have numerous origin stories, many tied to the conflict between the dragon gods [[Dahak]] and [[Apsu]].
+Kobolds in the Inner Sea region have numerous origin stories, many tied to the conflict between the dragon gods [[DATABASE/deity/Dahak|Dahak]] and [[DATABASE/deity/Apsu|Apsu]].
 Kobolds who live in caves near the surface often believe they predate true dragons, as Dahak scooped up their ancestors and transformed them into dragons.
 The further a kobold settlement is from a cave system, the less these tales link kobolds directly to dragons.
 Kobolds in swamps generally tell of their birth from blood that Dahak shed in battle, while those who dwell in trees and mountains often believe they were born of Dahak's tears.

 ### Other Kobolds